satyagraha/searcher-swing/README.md

 ## UI Look and Feel

-It is possible to customise the Searcher UI look and feel via JVM property overrides, see [Oracle L&F Tutorial](https://docs.oracle.com/javase/tutorial/uiswing/lookandfeel/plaf.html).
+Depending on the host OS, and selected JVM, it may be possible to customise the Searcher UI look and feel via JVM property overrides, see [Oracle L&F Tutorial](https://docs.oracle.com/javase/tutorial/uiswing/lookandfeel/plaf.html).

+Overriding the configuration path `ui-preferences.font-scaling` is one further facility which is useful just to increase the presented font size when using high resolution monitors.

 ## Principles of Operation